How To Use Google Flights to Find Cheap Flights

 - Momondo’s search engine will almost always find a cheaper fare for the flight dates you’ve selected (sometimes only £30 cheaper, sometimes over £500 cheaper)

 - Momondo will sometimes list routes not available on Google Flights

 What is Momondo.co.uk and how to use it?

 Momondo is a powerful flight fare comparison tool that searches through dozens of online booking agencies for the cheapest possible fare.
 In this regard, it is not unlike Skyscanner or Kayak.
 However, they tend to cover many more booking agencies and therefore often come up with more extensive results and better options, so I choose to use their search more often than not.

 Here is how to use it:

-Once you’ve chosen your ideal travel dates by using Google Flights, you can then go to the Momondo site and enter the exact itinerary you selected here:
+Once you’ve chosen your ideal travel dates by using Google Flights, you can then go to Momondo.co.uk and enter the exact itinerary you selected here:

 Press ‘Search’ and within 10-15 seconds your results will begin to appear, similar to this:

-Momondo conducts a search through the various OTAs with offers on this price and will ultimately display the absolute cheapest fare.
-The example I’m using is not a great deal, but you can see even here that the price offered by the OTAs is around £40-60 lower at minimum.
+Momondo conducts a search through various OTAs with offers on your flight route and will ultimately display the absolute cheapest fare for your travel dates.
+The example I’m using is not a great deal, but you can see even in this example that the price offered by the OTAs is around £40-60 lower.
 At this point, I would generally pick the lowest fare and continue to book with whichever agent is offering it.

 Choose the agent you’d like to book with and you’ll be taken to their website to complete your check-out.
 Aaaand done!